bhavasagar/rag_chatbot/README.md

 # Customer Support RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot built to assist users with customer support queries.
-This chatbot only answers questions based on provided knowledge base documents, responding with "I don't know" when a question is outside its scope as stated.
+This chatbot only answers questions based on provided knowledge base documents and content from the https://www.angelone.in/support, responding with "I don't know" when a question is outside its scope as stated.

 ## Features